 increasing value of the Sequence Number subfield starting with the MSDU or A-MSDU that

-has SN= if =R-1 received (=R-1)=R-1 (=R-1) =R-1 (=R-1)
+has SN= WinStartB or one of the following conditions is met in the DBand if SN>WinStartB:

+MPDU is received as non first frame in A-MPDU; the bit at position SN=WinStartR -1 is set to one, and all delimiters between the received MPDU and the preceding MPDU (SN=WinStartR -1) are valid.

+MPDU is received as first frame in A-MPDU; the A-MPDU is received in SIFS or RIFS time after A-MPDU, or SIFS time after transmission of BA frame; the bit at position SN=WinStartR -1 is set to one, and all delimiters after the MPDU(SN=WinStartR -1) in the preceding A-MPDU are valid.

+MPDU is received in SIFS or RIFS time after A-MPDU, or SIFS time after transmission of BA frame; the bit at position SN=WinStartR -1 is set to one, and all delimiters after the MPDU (SN=WinStartR -1) in the preceding A-MPDU are valid.

+MPDU is received as first frame in A-MPDU; the A-MPDU is received in SIFS or RIFS time after MPDU, or SIFS time after transmission of Ack frame; the bit at position SN=WinStartR -1 is set to one.

+MPDU is received in SIFS or RIFS time after preceding MPDU, or SIFS time after transmission of Ack frame; the bit at position SN=WinStartR -1 is set to one.

-and proceeding sequentially until there is no buffered MSDU or A-MSDU for the next sequential value of the Sequence Number subfield.
+and after that proceeding sequentially until there is no buffered MSDU or A-MSDU for the next sequential value of the Sequence Number subfield.

 Editor: in 9.21.7.6.2 (Operation for each received data MPDU) change b)5) as follows:

-Pass MSDUs or A-MSDUs stored in the buffer up to the next MAC process in order of increasing value of the Sequence Number subfield starting with WinStartB and proceeding sequentially until there is no buffered MSDU or A-MSDU for the next sequential Sequence Number subfield value.
+In the OBand pass MSDUs or A-MSDUs stored in the buffer up to the next MAC process in order of increasing value of the Sequence Number subfield starting with WinStartB and proceeding sequentially until there is no buffered MSDU or A-MSDU for the next sequential Sequence Number subfield value.

+In the DBand follow rules defined in a2) of the current subclause.

 Editor: change Table 10-2a (Types of Block Ack agreement based on capabilities and ADDBA conditions for DBand STAs) and add Note after the table as follows: